stared/science-based-games-list/README.md

 Here is a collaborative notepad with educational/science games, i.e. games that are:

-* capturing parts of real scientific phenomena,
+* capturing parts of real scientific phenomena (including social science, medicine, eetc),
-* actually playable (you can play them for fun, not ones from the *"for classroom only"* category).
+* actually playable (you can play them for fun, not ones *"for classroom only"*).

+So in general, once that may make you say *I played X for its own sake, yet I've learnt how Y works!* for Y being advanced enough.

 This list was started by [Piotr Migdał](http://p.migdal.pl/) (the author of [Quantum Game with Photons](http://quantumgame.io/)), everyone is welcomed to contribute!
 See: [how to contribute](#how-to-contribute).